 Please note that Shell does not (nor do any of the organizations that recruit on our behalf) ever ask for money or payments from applicants at any point in the recruitment process.
 All individuals who are successful in gaining an offer of employment from Shell, whether directly or indirectly, are always required to go through a formal recruitment process.

 Please note that these communications are fraudulent.
 They do not originate from Shell nor are they associated with Shell's recruitment process.

-Noticeable points of such communications are that the communications come from non-Shell e-mail addresses (e.g. from a yahoo.com address); the use of English is poor; and that money is requested at some stage.
+Salient points of such communications are that they come from non-Shell e-mail addresses (e.g. from a yahoo.com address); the use of English is poor; and at some stage money is requested.

 We recommend that you do not respond to unsolicited business propositions and/or offers from people with whom you are unfamiliar.
 Do not disclose your personal or financial details to anyone you do not know.
 If you receive such proposals, we would advise you to contact your local police station and provide them with all information you may have from the senders (email addresses, phone/fax details, etc.).

 Discover the impact you can make at Shell.
 Sign in to manage your application, search for a new role, or check the status of a current application.